Haus am Checkpoint Charlie

 How long should I spend visiting?

-Visitors typically spend around two to three hours at Haus am Checkpoint Charlie to fully engage with the exhibits.
+Most visitors typically spend two to three hours at Haus am Checkpoint Charlie to fully explore the exhibits.

 Is photography allowed?

-Yes, photography is generally permitted, but be respectful of other visitors and any specific guidelines within the exhibits.
+Yes, photography is generally permitted, but be attentive to any signs indicating restrictions in specific areas.

 Are there guided tours?